 But how do you do it?

-In this article, we’ll show you how to set up WooCommerce conversion tracking in Google Analytics.
+This tutorial will show you how to set up WooCommerce conversion tracking in Google Analytics with a powerful WordPress plugin.

 Now, before we get started, let’s answer the following questions.